Sunday, November 9, 2014

 This project in Angola is down to the greenery now, the hardscape is complete, Bill has a new partner Matt who is doing just fine, learning hardscape quickly.

 Saws, saws, saws there is a terrific amount of activity to finish this model home in time for the BANI Parade of Homes next week.
 The house will be judged by other trades professionals on construction, landscaping and interior design, in addition to best overall house, keep your fingers crossed that we show well.
 So far I am pretty satisfied with how it is looking.
+The start of the dwarf rose of sharon hedge, I fertilized these shrubs hoping to push them into bloom by Parade time they are so close.
+It took some looking but I found a spot for my antique soap holder turned flower pot under the window.

 The lakeside is nearly finished, we will be getting some patio furniture and potted plants providing the extra color.